 U-God, Ghostface Killah and the…

-The kung fu movie origin of the name stems from a revenge flick titled Avenging Boxer (小子命大, 1979), AKA Method Man / The Fearless Young Boxer starring Peter Chang (張繼龍) as the main character, and a South Korean badass named Casanova Wong (卡薩伐) as the bad guy who killed his father.
-According to urban legends, the rapper known as Method Man became the youngest member of Wu-Tang after Cappadonna lost his spot due to serving time in prison.
-The RZA supposedly gave Meth the moniker because method is a slang for weed and Iron Lung smoked a lot of it.
+The kung fu flick that originated of the name stems from a revenge flick titled Avenging Boxer (小子命大, 1979), also known as Method Man / The Fearless Young Boxer starring Peter Chang (張繼龍) as the main protagonist, and a South Korean TKD dynamo named Casanova Wong (卡薩伐) as the bad guy who killed his father.
+According to urban legend, the rapper known as Method Man became the youngest member of the Wu after Cappadonna lost his spot due to serving time in prison.
+The RZA supposedly gave Meth the moniker because method is a slang for weed and as y’all know Iron Lung smoked a lot of it.

 “I got, fat bags of skunk